 Prediction layer distillation is controlled by two parameters:

-temperature specifies the certainty of the teacher model.
+temperature parameter specifies the certainty of the teacher model.
 Usually language models are very certain that one answer span is correct and assign all other answer spans a very low probability.
-This is not what we want for distillation as this would be very similar to just having a label.
-You can correct for this using a higher temperature.
+We don't want this for distillation as it would be similar to having a label.
+You can correct this by using a higher temperature.

-On the other hand, we also don't want the probabilities to be too similar as this also wouldn't create a meaningful training signal.
+We also don't want the probabilities to be too similar as this doesn't create a meaningful training signal.
 For this, we can decrease the temperature.

 In most experiments, we found a temperature between 1 and 5 to be most useful.

-distillation_loss_weight specifies the weight given to the distillation loss in relation to the loss based on the label.
-For example, setting this to 0 would effectively disable model distillation.
-While setting it to 1 would only use model distillation making the labels unnecessary.
+distillation_loss_weight parameter specifies the weight given to the distillation loss in relation to the loss based on the label.
+For example, setting this to 0 effectively disables model distillation and setting it to 1 only uses model distillation making the labels unnecessary.

-Most times, you should set this to a relatively high value (e.g. 0.75).
+Most times, you should set this to a relatively high value (for example, 0.75).

 Here are the parameters that worked best in our experiments:

-The following tables show experiment results of the current version of model distillation in haystack.
+These tables show experiment results of the current version of model distillation in Haystack.

 Only using prediction layer distillation

-This table shows the results of a few experiments where we applied prediction layer to distill a finetuned large model (~350M parameters) into a base model (~115M parameters and ~2x the speed of a large model).
+This table shows the results of the experiments where we applied prediction layer to distill a fine-tuned large model (~350M parameters) into a base model (~115M parameters and ~2x the speed of a large model).

-Here you can see an experiment where we also used intermediate layer distillation.
-In this case, we distilled a base model (~115M parameters) into a TinyBERT-6L-768d model (~67M parameters and ~2x the speed of a base model).
+In this experiment, we used intermediate layer distillation.
+We distilled a base model (~115M parameters) into a TinyBERT-6L-768d model (~67M parameters and ~2x the speed of a base model).

 The baseline is the student model fine-tuned without distillation.